-Finally, to further investigate the ecological mechanisms behind the significant relationship between RYT and trait composition, specifically root area, we assessed the relationship between pure stand biomass and pure stand root area, and between RYs and pure stand root area using simple linear regressions between these variables within each treatment.
+Finally, to further investigate the ecological mechanisms behind the significant relationships between RYT and trait composition, specifically root area, we assessed the relationship between pure stand biomass and pure stand root area, and between RYs and pure stand root area using simple linear regressions between these variables within each treatment.
 We used trait and biomass values adjusted for block effects and measurement date effects as explained above, such that we had one value per variety per treatment.
 We also checked the relationship between RYs and the hierarchical distance in root area between the variety and its neighbour in pure stands.
-Hierarchical distance was the difference between the focal root area and the neighbour root area, divided by the focal root area (i.e., positive values mean that the focal had higher root area that its neighbor, and vice versa).
+Hierarchical distance was the difference between the focal root area and the neighbour root area, divided by the focal root area (i.e., positive values mean that the focal had higher root area that its neighbour, and vice versa).
 Finally, we tested whether root area plasticity affected RYT in the two treatments.
 We computed root area plasticity as the difference between the average root area of the pure stands of the two varieties and the observed root area of their mixture, divided by the average of the pure stands. (i.e., positive values mean that root area increased in the mixed relative to the pure stands, and vice versa).

 Results